 Later additions to the building, which were historically inaccurate for their time, are still none-the-less heavily protected today.
 This level of protection seriously restricted the architects’ movement and called upon for some creative design ideas.
 Bringing more natural light in was one outstanding challenge.
 Modifying the outside of the facade or roof was almost impossible.
 In order to bring daylight into the darker areas, in a way that could not be observed from the outside, studio O applied light tubes which could bring in light from up to 12 meters distance.
 A central sky light was introduced in the roof as part of the new stairwell.
 The wooden rafters were reinforced with a steel and glass frame with every second roof tile replaced to create a type of slatted skylight that does not disrupt the aesthetic of the roof from the outside.

 During their demolition process layers of history belonging to different eras of the building were uncovered piece by piece.
-In order to capture these memories of the building studio O maintained some of these original interior features, such as parts of the original brick floor, niches and doorways.
+In order to capture these memories of the building studio O maintained some of these original interior features, such as parts of the original brick floor, niches and doorways, other unnecessary parts were thrown away and disposed in skips.

 Re-traced Memories – Gulou